bernie-skipole/skitest/docs/index.md

 git clone git@github.com:bernie-skipole/skitest.git

-copy /home/bernard/skitest to /home/bernard/www and remove the .git, .gitignore, README.md leaving just the files needed to serve the project

-cp -r skitest www

-rm -r www/.git

-rm www/.gitignore

-rm www/README.md
+copy /home/bernard/skitest to /home/bernard/www without the .git and .gitignore (this rsync can be used to update www whenever git pull is used to update /skitest)

+rsync -ua --exclude=".*" ~/skitest/ ~/www/

 The skitest Python program requires the skipole package and waitress